 Kingsly earned his J.D. from the University of Washington School of Law, graduating with honors and a concentration in International & Comparative Law.
 During law school, he served as an Articles Editor for the Washington Law Review.
 Kingsly also received an LL.M.
 (Master of Laws) in Sustainable International Development law from the University of Washington.

-- LL.M., University of Washington School of Law, Sustainable International Development (2020)
+- LL.M. in Sustainable International Development, University of Washington School of Law (2020)

 Admissions & Memberships